 Advice for anyone looking to become an AP Lazer owner:

 AP Lazer is the right partner, and that’s what they truly are – a partner.
 They don’t forget about you after the sale.
 They don’t rush you through the sale.
 Learning the machine and the software can be a bit daunting at first, but with the 24/7 Tech Support combined with hard work and commitment on your end, it all comes together.

 The big BUT here is that the laser will NOT make you money by itself.
 You absolutely must get out there and market your company and services.
 You absolutely must learn how to use the software and machine.
-The laser is an amazing tool with incredible versatility but it is not a get rich quick scheme.
+A laser is an amazing tool with incredible versatility but it is not a get rich quick scheme.
 You get out of it what you put into it.
-Investing your time, money and efforts into it can reap tremendous reward and satisfaction.
-We are so thrilled with our decision and sometimes lie in bed at night marveling at how much opportunity we have because we own our AP Lazer.
-It’s up to us to put in the work to turn that opportunity into success!
+Investing your time, money, and efforts into it can reap tremendous reward and satisfaction.
+We are so thrilled with our decision and sometimes lie in bed at night marveling at how many opportunities we have because we own our AP Lazer.
+It’s up to us to put in the work to turn that opportunity into a success!